 SCCJ Doctoral Program policies for dismissal and reinstatement are in part governed by registration and academic policies held by the Office of Graduate Studies for the Graduate College at UNO.
 All such policies can be found here.
-Policies specific to dismissal and reinstatement can be found <a href=here.
+Policies specific to dismissal and reinstatement can be found .